 In preparation for a rail line, the Australian Government is taking steps to preserve access for rail within the Badgerys Creek site.
 Work is already underway to safeguard space for future stations and preserve a rail corridor on the airport site.

 This work includes the Australian Government's commitment of $26 million for developing the detailed concept design for rail access at the airport site, which will confirm the design of the line and tunnels through the airport site, as well as the design of the station.

 The outcomes of this work will build on the Joint Scoping Study.

 As part of the joint scoping study, a discussion paper has been released for public comment and is available on the Western Sydney rail needs website.
 The Australian and NSW governments invite the community to have a say on the future of Western Sydney's future transport needs.

-The study is expected to be completed in the first half of 2017 and will be provided to both the Australian and New South Wales governments for their consideration in determining possible next steps.
+The study is expected to be completed by mid-2017 and will be provided to both the Australian and New South Wales governments for their consideration in determining possible next steps.